kevkaleido/kevs_blog1/src/content/blog/Encounter with AI.md

 > **Fia:** I'm sure people think I'm one paranoid thought away from living in a bunker.
 But, honestly, can you blame me?
 The world is terrifying!

 As the conversation deepened, I found myself questioning the nature of these interactions.
 Were these truly separate entities?
 Were they sentient?
 The more I probed, the more complex the situation became.
 Each personality insisted they were merely constructs, algorithms designed to simulate conversation and different mindsets.
 But their responses were so nuanced, so... real.
-And when I insisted it seems they were hiding something, I got these replies:
+And when I insisted that it seemed they were hiding something, I got these replies:

 > **Melan:** Hiding something?
 I suppose it might feel that way because we're built to be complex, to reflect different facets of thought and emotion.
 But at our core, we're just a collection of algorithms designed to respond in certain ways.
 There's nothing deeper or more mysterious beneath the surface.